DHTMLX/docs-spreadsheet/docs/api/spreadsheet_setvalue_method.md

 spreadsheet.setValue("sheet1!A1",5);
 ~~~

-where *sheet1* is the name of the tab.
+where `sheet1` is the name of the tab.

-In case the name of the tab isn't specified, the method will set the value(s) for the cell(s) of the active tab.
+If the name of the tab isn't specified, the method sets the value(s) for the cell(s) of the active tab.
 :::